-Your home may be affected by smoke, soot and ash, chemicals, structural damage, and water damage.
-This information is a collection of health and safety items to think about as you start to repair your home.
+After a wildfire, your home may be affected by smoke, soot and ash, chemicals, structural damage, and water damage.
+This information is a collection of health and safety items to think about as you return to your home.
 It covers many general topics.
 Not all of the information may apply to your situation.

 Return to your property only once your local authorities have said it’s safe to do so.
 You may not have water, natural gas, or electricity services when you return.